imanghafoori1/laravel-microscope/README.md

 - It searches the project and lists the model classes.
 - You can use `--folder=` option to narrow down the scanned folders.

+### `php artisan check:fqcn {--folder=app/Models} --fix {--class=ClassRefsToBeFixed}`

+- It searches for unnecessary FQCN which are already imported at the top.
+- You can use `--class=` option to only fix references to a certain class.

 And more features will be added soon. ;)